lane-webperformance/legion-metrics/README.md

 Get the metrics currently stored in this MetricsTarget.

+#### metrics.Target.MetricsTarget.flush()

+Triggers the callback method for this MetricsTarget.
+Returns a Promise containing the output of the callback (which may be undefined or anything else you specify).

+This method is named "flush" on the assumption that the purpose of the callback is to forward metrics onward to their ultimate destination, thus "flushing" the MetricsTarget.

 #### metrics.Target.MetricsTarget.receiver()

 Returns a new MetricsReceiver that delivers samples to this MetricsTarget.